amir-kian/Real-TimeTaskManagement/README.md

 Make sure you have installed all the required software and dependencies.
 Check the console output for error messages or warnings.
 Make sure the connection string in appsettings.json is correct.
-Make sure the API is running on the correct port (5000 by default).
+Make sure the API is running on the correct port (7240 by default).
-Make sure the Angular app is running on the correct port (4200 by default).
+Make sure the Angular app is running on the correct port (7240 by default).
 Try clearing your browser cache and restarting the app.
 Credits
-This project was created by [Your Name].
-If you have any questions or feedback, please contact me at [Your Email].
+This project was created by Amir Hossein Javaheri Kian.
+If you have any questions or feedback, please contact me at javaheri_kian@yahoo.com.